michaelbergin/nano-hackathon/my-site/instructions.md

 - Function: `getCanvasScreenshot(layers, width, height)` composes visible layers into a single PNG data URL, honoring transparency and brush/erase operations.
 - UI: A "Screenshot" button stores the latest composite image in memory and previews it beneath the layer controls.
 A "Download PNG" button saves the latest composite to disk as `canvas-YYYYMMDD-hhmmss.png`.

+#### Device Pixel Ratio (DPR) Fix — NEW

+- **Issue**: Screenshots were capturing double the canvas region on iPad/mobile devices due to automatic DPR scaling.
+- **Root Cause**: The `getCanvasScreenshotAsync` function was receiving CSS pixel dimensions but internally scaling by device pixel ratio (DPR=2 on retina displays), resulting in 2x larger output images.
+- **Solution**: Added explicit `dprInput: 1` parameter to all screenshot functions to force consistent 1:1 pixel ratio across all devices:
+  - `captureScreenshot()` - For composite preview
+  - `downloadComposite()` - For PNG download
+  - `onGenerateBanana()` - For AI generation input
+- **Result**: Screenshots now capture the exact canvas region consistently across desktop, tablet, and mobile devices.

 ### Image Uploads & Cloudinary